Bellerophon: Exile in Argos

-Bellerophon's brave journey began in a familiar way, with an exile: in one narrative he had murdered his brother, whose name was given as Deliades, Peiren or Alcimenes; a more precise narrative involves him slaying a Corinthian citizen or nobleman called "Belleros" or "Belleron" by accident, while practicing knife-throwing with his friends, which caused the name change from Hipponous to Bellerophon.
+Bellerophon's brave journey begins in a familiar way, with an exile: in one narrative he has murdered his brother, whose name is given as Deliades, Peiren or Alcimenes; a more precise narrative involves him slaying a Corinthian citizen or nobleman called "Belleros" (Note: The suggestion, made by Kerenyi and others, makes the name "Bellerophontes" the "killer of Belleros", just as Hermes Argeiphontes is "Hermes the killer of Argus".
+Carpenter makes a carefully argued case for Bellerophontes as the "bane-slayer" of the "bane to mankind" in Iliad II.329, derived from a rare Greek word έλλερον elleron, explained by the grammarians as κακόν kakón, "evil".
+This έλλερον is connected by Katz with a Hesychius gloss ελυες elyes "water animal", and an Indo-European word for "snake", or "dragon", cognate to English eel, also found in Hittite Illuyanka, which would make Bellerophon the dragon slayer of Indo-European myth, represented by Indra slaying Vrtra in Indo-Aryan, and by Thor slaying the Midgard Serpent in Germanic.
+Robert Graves in The Greek Myths rev. ed.
+1960 suggested a translation "bearing darts".) or "Belleron" by accident, while practicing knife-throwing with his friends, which causes the name change from Hipponous to Bellerophon.

-In atonement for this crime, he had to make a plea to Proetus, a king in Tiryns, one of the Achaean strongholds of the Argolid.
-Proetus, by virtue of his kingship, cleansed Bellerophon of his crime.
-But when the wife of king Proetus – whose name was either Anteia or Stheneboea – tried to make advances on him, he rejected her, causing her to accuse Bellerophon of attempting to make advances on her instead.
-Proetus dared not to satisfy his anger by killing a guest (who is protected by xenia), causing him to finally exile Bellerophon to King Iobates, his father-in-law from the plain of the River Xanthus in Lycia, bearing a sealed letter in a folded tablet which read: "Please remove this bearer from the world: he attempted to violate my wife, your daughter."
+In atonement for this crime, he has to make a plea to Proetus, a king in Tiryns, one of the Achaean strongholds of the Argolid.
+Proetus, by virtue of his kingship, cleanses Bellerophon of his crime.
+But when the wife of king Proetus – whose name is either Anteia or Stheneboea – tries to make advances on him, he rejects her, causing her to accuse Bellerophon of attempting to make advances on her instead.
+Proetus dares not satisfy his anger by killing a guest (who is protected by xenia), causing him to finally exile Bellerophon to King Iobates, his father-in-law from the plain of the River Xanthus in Lycia, bearing a sealed letter in a folded tablet which reads: "Please remove this bearer from the world: he attempted to violate my wife, your daughter."

-Before opening the tablets, Iobates feasted with Bellerophon for nine days.
-On reading the tablet's message Iobates too feared the wrath of the Erinyes if he murdered a guest; so he sent Bellerophon on a mission that he deemed impossible to survive: to kill the Chimera, living in neighboring Caria.
-The Chimera was a fire-breathing monster consisting of the body of a goat, the head of a lion and the tail of a serpent.
-This monster had terrorized the nearby countryside.
+Before opening the tablets, Iobates feasts with Bellerophon for nine days.
+On reading the tablet's message Iobates too feared the wrath of the Erinyes if he murdered a guest; so he sends Bellerophon on a mission that he deems impossible to survive: to kill the Chimera, living in neighboring Caria.
+The Chimera is a fire-breathing monster consisting of the body of a goat, the head of a lion and the tail of a serpent.
+This monster terrorized the nearby countryside.

-On his way to Caria, he encountered the famous Corinthian fortune teller Polyeidos, who gave him advice on his upcoming battle, telling Bellerophon that in order to emerge victorious, he would be in need of the mythical Pegasus.
+On his way to Caria, he encounters the famous Corinthian fortune teller Polyeidos, who gives him advice on his upcoming battle, telling Bellerophon that in order to emerge victorious, he would be in need of the mythical Pegasus.